General program information

 No. Eversource’s quality of service will not be affected by your participation in the Natick Electricity Aggregation Program.
 Eversource does not profit from the supply charges on your electric bill.
 They make their profit from delivery charges.
 As a result, they have no preference whether they are your supplier or Natick chooses your supplier.

-However, budget billing is not available within the program.
-If you wish to retain budget billing, you should opt out of the program and be placed on Eversource Basic Service.
+Yes.
+Budget billing is not available within the program.
+If you wish to retain budget billing, you should opt out of the program and be placed on Eversource’s Basic Service.